moorwen91/ng2-form-control-errors/README.md

 # ng2-form-control-errors
-Angular's components and directives for showing errors of form-controls
+Angular's components and directives for showing errors of form-controls.
+Use it alongside ReactiveForms.

 ## Installation